 Formal US-style discovery, by which each party can access its counterparty's entire internal documentation, does not exist in Italy.
 Once the proceedings have started, any party can ask the judge to order the counterparty or any third party to file specific documents with the court.
 If the counterparty or any third party does not comply with this order without a valid reason for not doing so, the judge may infer from this conduct to rule on the case.
-In addition, the judge may order the parties to the proceedings or any third party to subject themselves to inspections on their own persons or on goods that are in their possession, if this is deemed as necessary to assess the facts under dispute and if such inspections can be put in place without serious detriment to the parties or third parties refuse to allow the inspections ordered by the judge, the latter may infer arguments from such conduct to rule on the case.
+In addition, the judge may order the parties to the proceedings or any third party to subject themselves to inspections on their own persons or on goods that are in their possession, if this is deemed as necessary to assess the facts under dispute and if such inspections can be put in place without serious detriment to the parties or third parties concerned.
+Again, should one of the parties or one of the third parties refuse to allow the inspections ordered by the judge, the latter may infer arguments from such conduct to rule on the case.

-Very limited pretrial activities are allowed in order to procure evidence (witnesses, ascertainment over the status of goods, technical experts) prior to the beginning of proceedings.
-In general terms, this possibility is limited to the case there is a particular matter of urgency or the risk of not being able to procure the same evidence later on.
+Very limited pretrial activities are allowed for procuring evidence (witnesses, ascertainment over the status of goods, technical experts) prior to the beginning of proceedings.
+In general terms, this possibility is limited to cases where is a particular matter of urgency or a risk of not being able to procure the same evidence later on.